 The Baltic languages are a grouping of related languages, of which there are only two surviving members, Latvian and Lithuanian.
 The Baltic language family is technically broken into two parts: the Eastern Baltic languages (which Latvian and Lithuanian belong to) and the Western Baltic languages, which are all unfortunately now extinct.

-These Eastern languages were Old Prussian, Galindian and Sudovian, but by the early 18th century they had all completely died out, thanks to population assimilation established by the German state in Prussia.
+These Western languages were Old Prussian, Galindian and Sudovian, but by the early 18th century they had all completely died out, thanks to population assimilation established by the German state in Prussia.
 Today there are only a few written records of Western Baltic languages still in existence.

 How Many People Speak Baltic Languages?